patrickrchao/Distribution-Shift-Experiments/README.md

     We consider perturbations that are either independent or coordinated joint shifts across data points.
     We analyze several important statistical problems, including location estimation, linear regression, and non-parametric density estimation.
-    Under a squared loss for mean estimation and prediction error in linear regression, we find the \emph{exact minimax risk}, a least favorable perturbation, and show that the sample mean and least squares estimators are respectively optimal.
+    Under a squared loss for mean estimation and prediction error in linear regression, we find the *exact minimax risk*, a least favorable perturbation, and show that the sample mean and least squares estimators are respectively optimal.
 For other problems, we provide nearly optimal estimators and precise finite-sample bounds.
     We also introduce several tools for bounding the minimax risk under distribution shift, such as a smoothing technique for location families, and generalizations of classical tools including least favorable sequences of priors, the modulus of continuity, as well as Le Cam's, Fano's, and Assouad's methods.